flux-capacitor-io/flux-capacitor-client/README.md

 #### ℹ️ Path Parameter Substitution in Tests

 When simulating web requests, Flux Capacitor automatically substitutes `{...}` placeholders in the request path using results from previous steps:

 - The result of the **first `when...()` step** is saved when `.andThen()` is called.
 - If a subsequent path (e.g. `/games/{gameId}/buy`) contains placeholders, Flux Capacitor will:
 - Attempt to replace each placeholder (like `{gameId}`) with the string value of a previously returned result.
 - Track all resolved placeholders across steps.
 This allows chaining:

+[//]: # (@formatter:off)
 ```java
 testFixture.whenPost("/games", "/game/game-details.json") // returns gameId
      .andThen()